Daytona Beach Parks: 6 Places to Play and Soak Up Some Sun

-Among the largest Daytona Parks, Central Park encompasses four separate parks joined by bike paths.
+Among the largest Daytona Beach parks, Central Park encompasses four separate parks joined by bike paths.
 This local gem measures a whopping 150 acres in Ormond Beach.

 Depending on the section, Central Park features amenities for many interests and age groups.
-Guests can play basketball or tennis, fish, explore the playground and canoe.
+Guests play basketball or tennis, fish, explore the playground, and canoe.
 Those who prefer a leisurely stroll have walking paths and lakes perfect for wildlife watching.
 Or navigate the labyrinth at Central Park 2 on Hammock Lane.
-Additionally, all Central Parks have picnic pavilions, grills, and plenty of parking.
+Additionally, all Central Parks have pavilions, grills and parking.

 Lighthouse Point Park

 Lighthouse Point Park sits in nearby Ponce Inlet, a hot spot for marinas and water recreation.
 This park is located at the southern tip and has 52 acres ready for outdoor lovers.
 Leashed pets are welcome, too.